Immuta Copilot

 Once copilot has created the draft subscription policy, the author can edit that policy directly in the Immuta subscription policy builder, stage it, or activate it.

-For the best experience with copilot, you must already have a solid corpus of facts about your users and facts about your data, represented as attributes/groups, and tags, respectively.
+For the best experience with copilot, you must already have a solid corpus of and , represented as attributes/groups, and tags, respectively.
 This is because co-pilot only considers those logical abstractions and not the physical users or table/column names when drafting the policy.

 Currently copilot only supports drafting subscription policies.